kspencer19/CST-305/README.md

 Here's a list:

-...Download and install Python 2.7x and 3.x (the latest in each)
+*Download and install Python 2.7x and 3.x (the latest in each)

 *Download and install PyCharm